bucsspring2024/final-project-ps/README.md

 ## ATP

-### Test 1: Verify the score tracker works
+### Test 1: Verify the total points tracker works
     Steps:
-      1. Start the game
+      - Start the game
-      2. Click play on the Start Menu
+      - Click play on the Start Menu
-      3. Check total points tracker displays 0
+      - Check total points tracker displays 0
-      4. Play one sequence of simon by clicking on the buttons that lit up in order.
+      - Play one sequence of simon by clicking on the buttons that lit up in order.
-      5. Verify total points displays 1 for one sequence.
+      - Verify total points displays 1 for one sequence.
     **Expected Outcome**: The total points tracker should display 0 at the beginning and go up by one each sequence completed.
 ### Test 2: Verify highscore tracker works
     Steps:
-      1. Start the game
+      - Start the game
-      2. Click play on the Start Menu
+      - Click play on the Start Menu
-      3. Check highscore displays current highscore contained in highscore.txt
+      - Check highscore displays current highscore contained in highscore.txt
-      4. Play some sequences of simon.
+      - Play some sequences of simon.
-      5. Verify highscore updates only when total points beats previous highscore **Expected Outcome**: The highscore tracker should display highscore.txt data and update if total points beats highscore.
+      - Verify highscore updates only when total points beats previous highscore **Expected Outcome**: The highscore tracker should display highscore.txt data and update if total points beats highscore.
 ### Test 3: Verify Simon sequence works
     Steps:
-      1. Start game
+      - Start game
-      2. Click play on the Start Menu
+      - Click play on the Start Menu
-      3. Buttons should light up and turn off in a sequence.
+      - Buttons should light up and turn off in a sequence.
-      4. Click buttons according to the sequence
+      - Click buttons according to the sequence
-      5. If clicked in correct order, it will move to a new sequence with one additional button and increase total points by 1.
+      - If clicked in correct order, it will move to a new sequence with one additional button and increase total points by 1.
-      6. If clicked in incorrect order, it will display game over menu.
+      - If clicked in incorrect order, it will display game over menu.
     **Expected Outcome**: Clicking buttons in the order that light up should increase points by 1 and increase the next sequence by one button.
 ### Test 4: Verify Start Menu works
     Steps:
-      1. Start the game
+      - Start the game
-      2. Start menu should pop up.
+      - Start menu should pop up.
-      3. Click Start.
+      - Click Start.
-      4. Verify Simon game shows up and begins the first sequence.
+      - Verify Simon game shows up and begins the first sequence.
-      6. Verify clicking Quit on start menu closes the pygame window.
+      - Verify clicking Quit on start menu closes the pygame window.
-      7. Verify choosing between Easy, Medium, and Hard changes the speed the sequence plays out.
+      - Verify choosing between Easy, Medium, and Hard changes the speed the sequence plays out.
     **Expected Outcome**: Clicking Start should start the simon game, clicking Quit should close the program, each difficulty should have different game speeds.
 ### Test 5: Verify Menu shows up at game over
     Steps:
-      1. Start the game
+      - Start the game
-      2. Click play on start menu
+      - Click play on start menu
-      3. Input the sequence wrong.
+      - Input the sequence wrong.
-      4. Verify simon game ends and game start menu pops up with total points from that round.
+      - Verify simon game ends and game start menu pops up with total points from that round.
-      5. Verify clicking Quit end the program.
+      - Verify clicking Quit end the program.
-      6. Verify clicking Retry starts the simon game again.
+      - Verify clicking Retry starts the simon game again.
     **Expected Outcome**: Losing a game shows the game over menu.
 Clicking Retry starts game again, clicking quit ends the program, total pointws displays correctly.